What is the Fit Interview - also known as the McKinsey PEI?

 Typically, you will be asked to talk about a specific experience that reflects how you demonstrate a particular consulting-relevant trait like leadership.
-The story could either start from an achievement on your resume, like “how did you manage to convince sponsors to provide $500 of funding for your club?” or could be a more open ended question, like “tell me about a time when you…”.
-The ultimate purpose of these questions it to assess your capacity to affect change - to make an impact.
+The story could either start from an achievement on your resume, like “how did you manage to convince sponsors to provide $500 of funding for your club?” or could be a more open-ended question, like “tell me about a time when you…”.
+The ultimate purpose of these questions is to assess your capacity to affect change - to make an impact.

 You should be able to provide stories about how you made a positive difference in a way that clearly demonstrates whichever quality the interviewer has asked about.
 For example, if asked about leadership, you need a story about how you took command of a situation and guided a team to a positive outcome.

 Not every story needs to be one of conquering Everest without oxygen or founding an international charity in your spare time.
 For one thing, top consulting firms are stuffed full of high achievers, so it would take a lot to impress (and a lot of people climb Everest these days).
 In this respect, you might say it is the "moral of the story" that matters, rather than the specific content.

 Fundamentally, consultants are always interested in results.
 Bear in mind that, just because you held some role does not mean you were actually good at it.
-We all meet people who are not actually very competent in their jobs.
-Just because you were in charge of a project, captained a team or ran a charity event does not mean that you were successful at all.
+We all meet people who are not very competent at their jobs.
+Just because you were in charge of a project, captained a team, or ran a charity event does not mean that you were successful at all.

 To convince your interviewer that you really have the skills and qualities they are looking for, you should always provide some kind of evidence that you performed well in whatever role you are describing.
 Where possible, it is helpful to quantify your success in some way - especially where this is in terms of key business metrics such as revenue or profitability.